How The Milgram Experiment Showed That Everyday People Could Commit Monstrous Acts

 Yale University Manuscripts and ArchivesParticipants in the Milgram experiment.

-The groups Milgram polled before the experiments began had predicted an average of less than two percent of test subjects could be induced to deliver a fatal shock to an unwilling participant.
+The groups that Milgram polled before the experiments began had predicted that just three or four percent of test subjects could be convinced to deliver a potentially fatal electric shock to an unwilling participant.

-In the event, 26 of the 40 subjects – 65 percent – went all the way to 450 volts.
-All of them had been willing to deliver 300 volts to a screaming and protesting subject in the other room.
+But results showed that 26 of the 40 subjects — 65 percent — went all the way up to 450 volts during the experiment.
+Furthermore, all of them had been willing to deliver 300 volts to a screaming and protesting subject.

-All of the subjects raised some kind of objection during the test.
-However, Milgram was astounded to find out that, apparently, almost two-thirds of normal people would kill a person with electricity if a man in a lab coat tells them “it is imperative that you continue.”
+All of the subjects had raised some kind of objection during the test.
+However, Milgram was astounded to find out that, apparently, almost two-thirds of normal people would be willing to kill a person with electricity if a man in a lab coat told them, “It is imperative that you continue.”

-Accordingly, after the initial experiment was over, he organized more tests with some variables controlled to see what importance different factors had in affecting people’s resistance to authority.
+Accordingly, after the initial experiment was over, Milgram organized more tests with some variables controlled to see what importance different factors had in affecting people’s resistance to authority.

-He found that people are vastly more likely to carry out atrocious acts if they can be made to feel like they have permission from some recognized authority (such as a scientist in a lab coat or a senior officer in the SS, for example) and that participants’ willingness to shock increases as they are made to feel that the authority has taken moral responsibility for the actions they commit.
+He found that people are vastly more likely to carry out atrocious acts if they feel like they have permission from some recognized authority (such as a scientist in a lab coat or a senior officer in the SS) and that participants’ willingness to shock increases as they are made to feel that the authority has taken moral responsibility for the actions they commit.

 • When instructions to shock are given by phone, rather than having the authority figure physically present in the room, compliance dropped to 20.5 percent, and many “compliant” subjects were actually cheating; they would skip shocks and pretend to have thrown the switch when they hadn’t.